-Movie Contagion has started trending in 2020 due to coronavirus pandemic.
+Movie Contagion has started trending in 2020 due to the global health crisis of coronavirus.
 The movie searches surged after the covid-19 outbreak, as seen in Google Trends.
 It spread like wildfire.
 Deaths of thousands of people started around the world, and the governments of different states initiated the quarantine due to massive lockdowns.

 Sitting at home, bored, many people started exploring the internet, and just like that, a movie got viral and center of attention for many.